A topic from the subject of Spectroscopy in Chemistry.

 Key Points

-- Quantitative spectroscopy is based on the Beer-Lambert Law, which states that the absorbance of a solution is directly proportional to the concentration of the analyte and the path length of the light beam through the solution.
+• Quantitative spectroscopy is based on the Beer-Lambert Law, which states that the absorbance of a solution is directly proportional to the concentration of the analyte and the path length of the light beam through the solution.
+Mathematically, this is expressed as A = εbc, where A is absorbance, ε is the molar absorptivity, b is the path length, and c is the concentration.

-- The most common techniques used in quantitative spectroscopy are UV-Vis spectrophotometry, atomic absorption spectroscopy, and atomic emission spectroscopy.
+• The most common techniques used in quantitative spectroscopy are UV-Vis spectrophotometry, atomic absorption spectroscopy (AAS), and atomic emission spectroscopy (AES).
+Infrared (IR) spectroscopy and fluorescence spectroscopy are also important quantitative techniques.

 Main Concepts

-- The amount of analyte present in a sample.
+The amount of analyte present in a sample, usually expressed in molarity (moles per liter) or other appropriate units.

-- The distance that the light beam travels through the solution.
+The distance the light beam travels through the sample, usually the width of the cuvette in spectrophotometry (typically 1 cm).

 Quantitative Spectroscopy Experiment